 Favorite vegetable: Green beans

 Judith joined Washington Farmland Trust as a fundraiser in 2014 and has since worked to advance the organization’s fundraising and communications programs.
-As Development & Communications Director, Judith leads Our Farms, Our Future, Washington Farmland Trust’s $26-million comprehensive campaign to accelerate the pace of farmland conservation in the Puget Sound region.
+As Development & Donor Engagement Director, Judith leads Our Farms, Our Future, Washington Farmland Trust’s $26-million comprehensive campaign to accelerate the pace of farmland conservation in the Puget Sound region.
 Prior to joining the Trust, Judith spent seven years working as a marketer, spokesperson, and outreach teaching artist for Pacific Northwest Ballet.
 In her early career, she worked as a field organizer and volunteer coordinator for Senator Patty Murray and former Washington State Governor Christine Gregoire, and served local youth and families as an AmeriCorps volunteer.
 Judith has nearly fifteen years of experience in the non-profit sector.
 Judith earned a B.A. in Political Science and Dance from the University of Washington, pursued a Master’s in Public Administration at Seattle University, and holds a Certificate in Fundraising Management from the Lilly Family School of Philanthropy at Indiana University.
 Judith is passionate about growing a more just, sustainable, and beautiful world through storytelling and philanthropy—beginning right here in the Puget Sound region.

 Favorite vegetable: The humble potato